zfhui/json_api_talk/json_api_talk.md

 - brother of Dan Gebhardt - primary author & maintainer of { json:api }
 - Active Record Models: functionalities/logic seems obvious/familiar
 - but at the same time inflexible, lots of overwriting
+- you know what to expect, before writing a line of code
+- the clients can already start mocking

 ---
 [.autoscale: true]